Inside Ukraine’s start-up weapons industry rising from the ashes

 As Europe and the US ponder over what arms to send to help the war against Russia, Ukraine is forging ahead with homegrown missiles and drones made from carbon printers and lawnmower engines.
 World affairs editor Sam Kiley reports from Kyiv

-The latest innovation is a cruise missile with a range of 3,000km, a maximum speed of 900km/h and a payload of over a tonne which has been used in strikes deep into Russian territory.
+The latest innovation is a cruise missile with a range of 3,000km, a maximum speed of 900kmph and a payload of over a tonne, which has been used in strikes deep into Russian territory.

 The FP-5 “Flamingo” missile is powered by a rocket and a Soviet-era turbofan jet engine bolted on top.
 Some of those engines have been dug out of landfill dumps.